 As demands for bio-based resources will grow in the coming years, our wastes will increasingly be transformed into valuable products like fuels, power, and heating, and biogas facilities will have an important role to play.

-To know more about Anaerobic digestion and biogas its role in a circular economy, functions, challenges, and case studies of its application in Europe, click the link below:
+To know more about Anaerobic digestion and biogas and its role in a circular economy, functions, challenges, and case studies of its application in Europe, click the link below:

 Source Citation: